Dave Smith Prophet Rev2 16-Voice

-The Dave Smith Prophet Rev 2 16-Voice is a 16-voice polyphonic synthesizer that builds upon the success of the original Prophet ’08 synthesizer, but with an improved design and enhanced features.
-The Prophet REV2 retains all the sound capabilities including two digitally-controlled analog oscillators (DCO) per voice (plus octave on oscillator 1) with selectable sawtooth, triangle, saw/triangle mix, and pulse-wave and pulse-width modulation, as well as the signature analog Curtis low-pass filter with 2- or 4-pole selections (resonating in 4-pole mode).
+The Dave Smith Prophet Rev2 is a 16-voice polyphonic synthesizer.
+Building upon the success of the original Prophet ’08, but with an improved design and enhanced features.
+While retaining all the sound capabilities including; two digitally-controlled analog oscillators (DCO) per voice, with selectable sawtooth, triangle, saw/triangle mix, and pulse-wave and pulse-width modulation.
+As well as a signature analog Curtis low-pass filter with 2 or 4 pole selections (resonating in 4-pole mode).
 Additionally, the synthesizer offers three envelope generators to control the filter and VCA, with the 3rd being assignable and offering ADSR + delay and loop capabilities.

 Other notable features include the doubling of the modulation matrix, waveshape modulation on all waveforms, digital effects per layer in stacked or split voice mode, a polyphonic step sequencer per layer and more.
 The Prophet REV2 is compatible with any existing libraries or patches from the Prophet ’08.
 The instrument has inputs for a sustain pedal and expression pedal, which doubles as an input for control voltage for further sonic manipulation.
 Four 1/4″ unbalanced TS outputs provide audio output, while a stereo 1/4″ headphone connection allows for playing in quiet environments.